jcarlosroldan/procgen/README.md

 ## Contribute

-By January 2018, a 1.0 stable version will be released, a proper branch workflow will be used, and contributions will be open.
+By 2021, a 1.0 stable version will be released, a proper branch workflow will be used, and contributions will be open.
 Adventurous coders can contact via mail at `juancarlos @ sevilla . es` to contribute in this wild, unstable stage.

 ## Current work